Boi92/Favorite-Time-of-Year/read.md

-I like summer more than winter
+my favorite time is summer, i like it more than winter